Southwold Railway: Proposed re-establishment of the line

 The Southwold Railway Trust was established in 2006 with the objective of promoting awareness of the heritage of the Southwold Railway, preserving any remaining artefacts and instigating re-instatement of the railway as a local community and public amenity connecting Southwold to the main line railway at Halesworth.

-The trust submitted a planning application in June 2012 with a view to recreating a new station close to the original station site in Wenhaston.
-Plans include a new station building based on the design of the original, plus a workshop and visitor centre building.
-The proposals include the reopening of a 1/2 mi section of the original railway towards Blythburgh.
-Lineside walks and picnic facilities, and the conservation and appreciation of local wildlife are also central to the plans.
-The trust hopes to conserve a little piece of this historic and unique railway for current and future generations.

-To haul trains on the reopened line a replica Sharp Stewart steam locomotive, based on the designs of the locomotives that served the railway, is being built by North Bay Railway Engineering Services.
-The locomotive will be named "Blyth" and is expected to be completed in 2021.
+To haul trains on the reopened line a replica Sharp Stewart steam locomotive, based on the designs of the locomotives that served the railway, has been built by North Bay Railway Engineering Services.
+The locomotive will be named Blyth and had been transported to the railway, undergone steam tests and first public runs by June 2026.

-Blythburgh Station site has been recreated by the H&SNGRS with a replica platform, restored coal shed, with a length of demonstration track & sidings.
-A 3ft gauge battery electric locomotive pulls short demonstration trains of replica Southwold Railway rolling stock on public open days however due to railway operating regulations they are currently unable to take passengers & the train movements are purely for demonstration purposes.
-Further expansion of the site with increased infrastructure is planned for the future.